 For benzoyl peroxide, if using a cleanser, use after the Purity oil cleanser.
 If using a topical, use after Clarity but wait at least 10 minutes before application!

 For clindamycin, use after Clarity.

-While some of our customers have been able to discontinue some prescription topicals and achieve clearer skin using the regimen, it's important to note that not all prescription topicals should be stopped cold turkey.
+While many of our customers have been able to discontinue some prescription topicals and achieve clearer skin using the regimen, it's important to note that not all prescription topicals should be stopped cold turkey.

 For example, if you are currently using clindamycin, acne-causing bacteria can adapt to the clindamycin, entering a state of "antibiotic resistance".
 In this state, bacteria become more resistant overall and even more aggressive.
 For this reason, many clindamycin users note that clindamycin stops working after some time or that, when they stop, their acne comes back worse than when they started.

 So, when transitioning off of clindamycin, it's super important that you replace clindamycin use with benzoyl peroxide - either in the form of a cleanser or a leave-on topical.
 This helps combat the antibiotic resistance and reduce the aggressiveness of the bacteria.

 If you are currently using benzoyl peroxide, I do recommend slowly weaning off the benzoyl peroxide.
 This will look different for everyone depending on how you're using it.
 If you're using twice daily, cutting down to once daily every other day to start (and using twice daily every other day), then once daily every day, then once daily every other day, etc. until you're down to no usage!